NataliItaly/Floral-boutique-JS/README.md

 # Landing Page Project

-Floral Boutique - one page landing, responsive adaptive design.
+-Floral Boutique - one page landing, responsive adaptive design.

-Content header, 5 content sections, footer.
+-Contents header, 5 sections, footer.

-Burger menu on appear on 970px screen width.
+-Burger menu on appear on 970px screen width.

-Header and footer navigation links add with JavaScript.
+-Header and footer navigation links add with JavaScript.

-Smooth scroll to sections.
+-Smooth scroll to sections.

-Scroll to top button appears on scroll down.
+-Scroll to top button appears on scroll down.

+-Add active class and highlight the active menu link.

-Add class active on active section.
+-Add class active on active section.

-Flower animation on active section.
+-Flower animation on active section.

-Slider in Ideas section.
+-Slider in Ideas section.

-Catalog with dinamicly add items cards.
+-Catalog with dinamicly add items cards.

-Possibility to filter items and add items to the shoping cart.
+-Possibility to filter items and add items to the shoping cart.

-Shoping cart contain choosen items and total price.
+-Shoping cart contain choosen items and total price.

-Subscribe form validation.
+-Subscribe form validation.

+#Contribution

+This is the open sourse project.

+Any comments or advices are wellcome.

+#List of files

+-index.html
+-css folder
+-js folder
+-img folder
+-README file